baremetalhelp/baremetal.help/website/docs/setup/configuration/index.md

-# Configure your Enterprise
+# Configure Your Enterprise

 You have an AWS Account and a privileged, secure user, `baremetal`.

 You can successfully run the `aws` CLI and perform simple operations like listing nd creating S3 Buckets.

 Now it's time to configure how you want your enterprise to look.
 What's your company domain name?

 ## Shared Configuration